-SLO 2 is assessed via a Teacher Candidate Observation Form in EDSP 5111 General-Special Education Internship in Teaching I and EDSP 5121 General-Special Education Internship in Teaching II.
+• SLO 2 is assessed via a Teacher Candidate Observation Form in EDSP 5111 General-Special Education Internship in Teaching I and EDSP 5121 General-Special Education Internship in Teaching II.
 The Teacher Candidate Observation Form is comprised of items extracted from the Danielson Framework for Teaching instrument.
 The rating scale was adjusted to reflect course grading requirements, but the criteria and indicators were not adjusted from the Framework.
 The assessment provides evidence for meeting the state identified standards because it is aligned with CEC standards, and content validity was established for the instrument.
 Steps were taken to assure quality of the assessment/evidence.
+Both

-Both University Supervisors and School District personnel who serve as University Supervisors are trained in effective use of the observation instrument.
-Benchmark for SLO 2 is 80% of students scoring at "Meets Expectations" or "Target" on the rubric (scoring at least 70%).
+University Supervisors and School District personnel are trained in effective use of the observation instrument.